leanprover/lean4/.github/CONTRIBUTING.md

 # Opening Pull Requests

+The core developers have to maintain Lean.
+Thus, they need to read all PRs, and make sure they can maintain them.
+So, here are some guidelines for submitting PRs:
+- Small bug fixes are always welcome.
+- Before implementing a major feature or refactoring the code, please ask whether the change is welcome or not.
+  The worst kind of PR is the "unwanted one".
+That is, we don’t want it, but we have to explain why we will not merge it.
+- Ensure all test suite works before submitting a PR.
 - Ensure your Pull Request meets the coding and commit conventions documented above.
 - Ensure your Pull Request contains tests for the behavior, for both features or bug fixes.
+- If you are not proficient in C++, do not submit PRs with C++ code.